Skip to main content

 Now you can draw a Shadow Mask to add AO to characters, such as under the neck.

-First, import the model into SP according to this tutorial.
+First, import the model into Substance 3D Painter according to this tutorial.

 Then draw AO in the intrinsic color channel with white as the background: